-In association with the University of Music and Performing Arts Graz, the ACF Washington is excited to host an evening about the emigration and remigration of Austrian actors and directors as a result of the Austrian Anschluss with Nazi Germany.
-In line with the topic, there will be music by Erich Wolfgang Korngold and Arnold Schönberg, two world-famous Austrian exile composers, who emigrated to the US at the onset of Nazi rise to power some years earlier.
-The concert will be performed by the award-winning ensemble Karklina Trio and the lecture is held by Professor Evelyn Deutsch-Schreiner from the University of Music and Performing Arts Graz.
+In association with the University of Music and Performing Arts Graz, the ACF Washington hosted an evening about the emigration and remigration of Austrian actors and directors as a result of the Austrian Anschluss with Nazi Germany.
+In line with the topic, there was music by Erich Wolfgang Korngold and Arnold Schönberg, two world-famous Austrian exile composers, who emigrated to the US at the onset of Nazi rise to power some years earlier.
+The concert was performed by the award-winning ensemble Karklina Trio and the lecture was held by Professor Evelyn Deutsch-Schreiner from the University of Music and Performing Arts Graz.
 This event is part of our commemoration series 1938 - 2018.

 Erich Wolfgang Korngold (1897–1957)

 "My (He)Art in Exile.
 Austrians in America after 1938 and their Remigration to Austria"

 Arnold Schönberg (1874-1951)